 Continuing Care and Levels of Treatment

-Initial evaluations will help us to more precisely determine which level of care and treatment program will be best suited for your child’s mental health or developmental needs.
-Our center offers a day program, a school-based program, and a summer program for all of our patients.
+Initial evaluations will help us to more precisely determine which level of care and treatment option will be best suited for your child’s mental health or developmental needs.
+Our treatment center offers a day program, a school-based program, and a summer program for all of our patients.
 Additionally, we have 24-hour crisis intervention, should an emergency arise.
 Our CHMS and RSPMI programs allow children and their families to ability to receive rehabilitation, early intervention, and prevention of long-term disabilities.
 Additionally, our CHMS services include speech therapy, occupational therapy, and physical therapy all on an outpatient and day treatment basis.

 When your child no longer requires our services, we take the time to help your child transition back into their home and usual school-based setting.
 We have a formal discharge process that involves providing your family with education and community resources needed for continued recovery success.
 Additionally, we provide in-home follow-up visits to check on the process of all of our clients.